 Designing Online Sessions

-This section assumes that community members are looking to translate session formats and experiences from an in-person event in planning for a virtual CarpentryConnect event.
+This section assumes that community members are looking to translate session formats and experiences from an in-person event when planning for a virtual CarpentryConnect event.

 Breakout Sessions